kworam/ProcScript/README.md

 	} finally {
 	}

-If you want behavior like this:
+If you want the try-catch inside the loop like this:

 	while (bContinue) {
 		try {